 What is Cognitive-Behavioral Therapy?
 Cognitive-behavior therapy (CBT) is based upon the idea that OCD and anxiety symptoms represent unhealthy and unworkable beliefs about possible dangers that result in habitual responses that can, with proper effort, be unlearned.
 Exposure and response prevention (ERP) is the specific method of helping patients confront obsessively feared situations, and at the same learn new, more appropriate responses in those situations.
 ERP conducted by a skilled and experienced therapist is a powerful tool for helping sufferers overcome their fears and live normal, productive lives.
 CBT is an active, symptom-focused treatment often brings about more rapid results in much shorter time than more traditional “talk” therapy, which could drag on for years with little improvement.

 Who can benefit from Cognitive-Behavioral Therapy?
-Clients with a wide range of mental disorders, including OCD, OCD spectrum disorders (such as Trichotillomania and body-dysmorphic disorder, as well as anxiety disorders such as panic disorder, agoraphobia, social anxiety disorder, phobias and PTSD (post-traumatic stress disorder), both in adults and children, can benefit from cognitive-behavior therapy.
-Research studies consistently confirm that cognitive-behavior therapy is, for many clients, an essential component for recovery from OCD and anxiety disorders.
-While not a cure all, CBT offers the client tools necessary to successfully manage the disorder and live a fuller, more productive life.
-To be effective, the patient benefits most when he/she chooses to be an active participant in treatment, during which time he/she will be actively mastering previously feared situations, and learning more appropriate ways of handling them rather than using repetitive, compulsive behaviors.
+Patients with a wide range of mental disorders, including OCD, OCD spectrum disorders (such as Trichotillomania and body-dysmorphic disorder, as well as anxiety disorders such as panic disorder, agoraphobia, social anxiety disorder, phobias and PTSD (post-traumatic stress disorder), both in adults and children, can benefit from cognitive-behavior therapy.
+Research studies consistently confirm that cognitive-behavior therapy is, for many patients, an essential component for recovery from OCD and anxiety disorders.
+While not a cure all, CBT offers the patient tools necessary to successfully manage the disorder and live a fuller, more productive life.
+To be effective, the patient benefits most when they choose to be an active participant in treatment, during which time they will be actively mastering previously feared situations, and learning more appropriate ways of handling them rather than using repetitive, compulsive behaviors.

 What if I am unsure about starting treatment?
 The decision to enter into therapy may be somewhat anxiety provoking.
-We understand your concerns and seek to create as comfortable and safe of an environment as is possible.
-Many people have had negative or unhelpful experiences in the past due to poor fit, unreadiness, a therapist's lack of expertise, etc. Dr. Solomon will work with you collaboratively to determine your treatment goals, questions and concerns.
-Most people likely know after the initial evaluation whether or not they feel that treatment with Dr. Solomon is a good fit.
+I understand your concerns and seek to create as comfortable and safe of an environment as is possible.
+Many people have had negative or unhelpful experiences in the past due to poor fit, unreadiness, a therapist's lack of expertise, etc. I will work with you collaboratively to determine your treatment goals, questions and concerns.
+Most people likely know after the initial evaluation whether or not they feel that treatment with me is a good fit.

 Are you available between sessions?
 I am not on call outside of office hours and do not provide emergency crisis services.
 In non-urgent situations, I encourage patients to contact me by email for brief questions and you may also provide updates and journal entries on the secure patient portal.
 Email is considered a courtesy and is not the preferred means of contact for urgent matters.